scionproto/scion/doc/ControlPlanePKI.md

   This formula allows the grace period to be adjusted according to the urgency, i.e., in a key compromise situation, it may be preferable to have a shorter grace period than during regular updates.
-A grace period of 0 is a special case that designates a trust reset.
+A base TRC must have a grace period of zero.
+All other TRCs must have a grace period larger than zero.

   From the verifiers viewpoint, an updated TRC might not be available instantly since it has to propagate through beaconing first.